 1 Coat the chicken pieces with vegetable oil and sprinkle salt over them on all sides.
 Prepare your grill for high, direct heat.
 If you are using charcoal or wood, make sure there is a cool side to the grill where there are fewer coals.

 2 Lay the chicken pieces skin side down on the hottest side of the grill in order to sear the skin side well.
 Grill for 5-10 minutes, depending on how hot the grill is (you do not want the chicken to burn).
-Once you have a good sear on one side, move the chicken pieces to the cooler side of the grill, or, if you are using a gas grill, maintain the flame on only one side of the grill, and move the chicken pieces to the cooler side, not directly over the flame.
+Once you have a good sear on one side, move the chicken pieces to the cooler side of the grill.
+If you are using a gas grill, maintain the flame on only one side of the grill, and move the chicken pieces to the cooler side, not directly over the flame.
 Reduce the temp to low or medium low (between 250°F and 275°F, no more than 300°F) Cover the grill and cook undisturbed for 20-30 minutes.

 3 Turn the chicken pieces over and baste them with with your favorite barbecue sauce.
 Cover the grill again and allow to cook for another 15-20 minutes.
-Repeat, turning the chicken pieces over, basting them with sauce, covering, and cooking for another 15-30 minutes.
-The timing will depend on your grill set-up and how big and cold your chicken pieces are to start with!
+Repeat, turning the chicken pieces over, basting them with sauce, covering, and cooking for another 10-30 minutes.
+NOTE that timing will depend on your grill set-up, the size of your chicken pieces, and how cold your chicken pieces are to start with!
 If you are grilling smaller pieces of chicken on a charcoal grill, they may be done much earlier.
 The goal is to maintain a low enough grill temp so that the chicken cooks "low and slow".